OnrHng/smart-face-api/README.md

 # smart-face-api

-preperation for smart face app
+This API is BACK-END for smart face app which you can find in my [smart-face](https://github.com/OnrHng/smart-face) repository

-## DONE
+## DB and SERVER

-connected DB with Postgresql using Knex connected now Sign in form register form also is working now and Face recognation image is counting
+connected DB with Postgresql using Knex <br>
+connected now Sign in form and register form <br>

-just made it sign in, register, und image backend

-and made a secure system for Password with bcrypt nodejs
+secure system for Password with bcrypt nodejs <br>
+also DB and SERVER is online with heroku and heroku addons postgresql